Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-This article offers a detailed, disciplinarily contextualized survey of state-of-the-art AI applications in scientific research, spanning every stage from the initial conception of ideas to the dissemination of results.
-It is intended primarily to help researchers in fields within AI (natural language processing (NLP), computer vision (CV), etc.)\ quickly familiarize themselves with the transdisciplinary foundations of and latest developments in this broad-ranging and rapidly evolving research area.
+This survey provides a broad, workflow-centric overview of AI methods and applications that support scientific research across the full research lifecycle.
+It is intended primarily for researchers in AI-related fields (e.g., natural language processing, computer vision, and machine learning) seeking a structured orientation to this rapidly evolving area, with clear entry points for deeper exploration.
 Some of the material will also be useful to policymakers, practitioners, and research collaborators in adjacent fields, including human--computer interaction, library and information science, communication studies, metascience, science journalism, and research ethics.